‘The Young And The Restless’ Spoilers For Thursday: Summer’s New Challenge

 Summer (Hunter King) accepts a new challenge, according to She Knows Soaps.
 Nikki (Melody Thomas Scott) conveyed Victor’s (Eric Braeden) job offer to Summer, and she took some time to think about it, but ultimately, Summer accepted the offer to mentor her to run the Mumbai office of Newman Enterprises.

 Summer handed her resignation to Phyllis (Gina Tognoni), and Phyllis ripped it up when she realized Summer wanted to quit to go work for her grandpa.
-Of course, Phyllis’s disapproval of the decision likely pushes Summer toward it even further towards leaving.
+Of course, Phyllis’s disapproval of the decision likely pushes Summer even further toward leaving.
 Most of Summer’s choices lately have been specifically to hurt her mother, so why would this one be any different?

 Speaking of Summer’s big opportunity with Newman, Abby (Melissa Ordway) hears about it and is nonplussed that her dad didn’t even think of her.
 While she certainly would not want to leave Genoa City and her romance with Arturo (Jason Canela) at this point, it still hurts that Victor didn’t consider her for the position.
 Although Abby should also realize that Victor may think her choosing to go with Nick (Joshua Morrow) to Dark Horse was a disloyal move, so perhaps choosing Summer over her was actually his “punishment.”